 Without any future growth prospects, employees may never put down roots.
 They may never fully become part of your company and community.

 One of the biggest contributors to job satisfaction is a good work-life balance.
 Most employers forget their employees do have a life outside of the office.
 Sometimes work begins to upset this balance between personal and professional life.
 This causes job satisfaction to go down.

 Employers need to show employees they care about their families as well.
 Employee benefits and perks should reflect this.
 You need to include some that are good for employees with families.

 Too many times, the reason behind employee turnover is a failure to communicate.
 There is no easy way to say this.
 If you do not communicate well with your employees, you can’t retain them over the long haul.

 Miscommunication or the lack of communication frustrates employees.
 Even bad news needs good communication.
-You don’t want your employees to draw their own conclusions in the absence of your communication.
+You don’t want your employees to draw their conclusions in the absence of your communication.

 Finally, the most important factor to consider in employee retention is flexibility.
-More and more employees prefer the flexibility to work remotely every now and then.
-With tools like Blizz Collaboration, it is actually quite easy for teams to work remotely.
+More and more employees prefer the flexibility to work remotely now and then.
+With tools like Blizz Collaboration, it is quite easy for teams to work remotely.